andresgomezfrr/normalizer/docs/_posts/2017-02-14-mapper-functions.md

 }
 ```

-The JoinMapper has three properties that are called `newDimension`, `values` and `delimitier`:
+The JoinMapper has three properties that are called `dimensionName`, `values` and `delimitier`:

-* `newDimension`: Name of new dimension where all join values will be assign.
+* `dimensionName`: Name of new dimension where all join values will be assign.
 This parameter can't be null.
 * `values`: Array of values, contains a sequence of items with two parameters `fromDimension` and `orDefault`.
  * `fromDimension`: Dimension where we get the value to join.
 This parameter can't be null.
  * `orDefault`: Default value if value of `fromDimension` doesn't exists.
 This parameter can't be null.